salvadorcoronel/nativescript-dynatrace/README.md

     tns plugin add nativescript-dynatrace

-Then, you  need to create a file named `dynatrace-service.json` or `dynatrace-service.js` in `NAME_PROJECT/app/App_Resources/` with the following structure:
+Then, you  need to create a file named `dynatrace-service.json` or `dynatrace-service.js` in the project root or in `NAME_PROJECT/app/App_Resources/` with the following structure:

 ```typescript
 module.exports = {